Teacher Practical Guidance:

 -

-7 meta-analysis reviews
+7 Meta analysis reviews

 -

-274 research studies
+274 Research studies

 -

-31,000 students in studies
+31,000 Students in studies

+4 Confidence level.
 Hattie (2023) p.
 370

 QUOTES